nodejs/node/doc/api/http.md

 Adds HTTP trailers (headers but at the end of the message) to the message.

 Trailers are **only** be emitted if the message is chunked encoded.
-If not, trailer will be silently discarded.
+If not, the trailer will be silently discarded.

-HTTP requires the  `Trailer` header to be sent in order to emit trailers, with a list of header fields in its value, e.g.
+HTTP requires the  `Trailer` header to be sent to emit trailers, with a list of header fields in its value, e.g.

 ```js